GenomicsAotearoa/introduction-to-nextflow/docs/index.md

-# Welcome to the AGM training day 2023

 ## Reproducibility with Nextflow and nf-core

 During this workshop we will establish the fundamental ideas and skills that are required for using Nextflow as a workflow manager.
 We will access an existing pipeline from the free repository nf-core and run this pipeline on a test dataset as an example.